apeura/project-work-contacts-app/README.md

 ```

 ### Author's note
-This code is an updated version of 2022 code, legacy code can be code can be viewed here.
+This code is an updated and bugfixed version of 2022 code.